VEGOILS-Palm hits over 9-month low as Indonesia boosts exports

 By Fransiska Nangoy

-JAKARTA, July 5 (Reuters) - Malaysian palm oil futures fell on Tuesday to their lowest since September due to concerns that Indonesia's larger export quota would further hurt demand for Malaysian palm oil.
+JAKARTA, July 5 (Reuters) - Malaysian palm oil futures extended losses on Tuesday to hit their lowest levels since September, dragged down by concerns that Indonesia's larger export quota would further hurt demand for Malaysian palm oil amid high inventories.

-The benchmark palm oil contract FCPOc3 for September delivery on the Bursa Malaysia Derivatives Exchange fell 3.13% to 4,214 ringgit ($954.69) per tonne by midday break, extending a 7.6% drop on Monday.
-It is also down for a third straight session.
+The benchmark palm oil contract FCPOc3 for September delivery on the Bursa Malaysia Derivatives Exchange fell 4.1% to close at 4,171 ringgit ($944.09) per tonne, after a 7.6% drop on Monday.
+It recorded its third straight session of losses.

-The contract fell as much as 4.02% earlier in Tueday's session after an Indonesian official said the world's top palm oil producer has increased export quota to lower domestic inventory and has as of Monday issued permits for a total of 2.4 million tonnes of palm oil products.
+An Indonesian official said on Tuesday the world's top palm oil producer has increased export quota to lower domestic inventory and has as of Monday issued permits for a total of 2.4 million tonnes of palm oil products.

-Indonesia has now allowed palm oil producers to export seven times the amount it sold domestically from previously five times.
+Rival Indonesia has now allowed palm oil producers to export seven times the amount it sold domestically from previously five times as local farmers faced price "emergency".

-"This export numbers is bearish for the market," a Kuala Lumpur-based trader said.
-"As of June, we can see demand slowed down a lot, any new orders most likely will go to Indonesia thus further bring down our price," the trader added.
+"This export numbers are bearish for the market," a Kuala Lumpur-based trader said.
+"As of June, we can see demand slowed down a lot, any new orders most likely will go to Indonesia, thus further bring down our price."

 Malaysia's palm oil inventories at end-June likely climbed to their highest levels in seven months, as exports plunged following top producer Indonesia's return to the export market, a Reuters survey showed on Tuesday.

-Meanwhile, weaker rival oils also soured sentiment.
-Dalian's most-active soyoil contract DBYv1 fell 3.35%, while its palm oil contract DCPv1 slid 4.32%.
+Weaker rival oils also soured sentiment.
+Both Dalian's most-active soyoil contract DBYv1 and its palm oil contract DCPv1 slid by more than 5%.

 Palm oil is affected by price movements in related oils as they compete for a share in the global vegetable oils market.